19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Melee Attack.md

 ## Melee Range
 Melee attacks have a range of 5’ (adjacent square on a grid) unless stated otherwise.
 ## Improvised Weapons
-Unarmed attacks such as Fists or Claws deal 1 + [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) damage halved (rounded down) unless otherwise noted.
+Unarmed attacks such as Fists or Claws deal [Mundane Damage](../Damage%20Types/Mundane%20Damage.md) equal to the [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) of the creature unless otherwise noted.